Updated: Nov 7

 >> Read More: 6 Key Construction Accounting Best Practices

 The percentage of completion refers to the ability of the construction company to balance revenue and expenses.
 This is a challenging method due to the variety of length of projects and number of jobs.

 However, it is helpful for contractors to determine whether or not a specific profit is bringing loss or gaining profit.
 Many construction companies determine their percentage of completion by dividing their actual costs to date by their total estimated contract costs.
 Then the completion percentage multiplied by the total contract’s gross profit will be the gross profit recognized to date.

 Completed Contract Method

 In contrast to the percentage of completion method, the completed contract method allow contractors to delay the report of all project revenue until its completion.
 But it’s possible to have the payment received before the end of the project.
 This approach is best applied for short-term contracts that can be less than 2 years or have gross profit of less than $1 million.
 This method also allows contractors to defer taxes into the future period.

 Tax Reporting Strategies

 Tax law can be complicated and challenging for contractors because it always keep updating and changing.
 Effective tax preparation and planning can help you to minimize your future tax liability.
-You may have major differences between your books and tax returns depending on how company uses the percentage of completion or completed contract method.
-In addition, when evaluating your short and long term tax strategies, you must consider determining cash or accrual basis.
+You may have major differences between your books and tax returns depending on how the company uses the percentage of completion or completed contract method.
+In addition, when evaluating your short and long-term tax strategies, you must consider determining cash or accrual basis.

 If you need advice or services on any aspect of bookkeeping, accounting and tax, our specialists are ready to help.
 Get in touch with us for free quote.